vinland-technology/flict-obsolete/README.md

 ## Report

-A report of the component's compliance is created.
+A report of the component's compatibility is created.
 By default a short text report is created.
 With the tools also comes a couple of Report format that can be used.